First Understand the Purpose of Keyword Research

 Monitor and Refine

 Keyword research is an ongoing process.
-Regularly monitor your keyword performance and make adjustments as needed.
-Keep an eye on changes in search trends, update your content with new keywords, and refine your strategy based on the data you collect.
+Monitor your keywords’ performance regularly, making adjustments as needed.
+Keep an eye on changes in search trends and update your content with new keywords.
+Refine your strategy based on the data you collect.